A Space-Efficient Algebraic Approach to Robotic Motion Planning: Solving

-In fact, the presence of multilinear monomials in the fingerprint polynomial is directly related to the presence of tree-shaped substructures in the circuit which the above circuit does not have.
-To formalize this claim, we first need to develop some machinery.
+We prove~\Cref{lem:williams} by showing that the presence of multilinear monomials with coefficient $1$ in the fingerprint polynomial is directly related to the presence of tree-shaped substructures in the circuit.
+We state our result in \Cref{lem:tree-cert} and defer\footnote{ Proofs of results marked with $\bigstar$ can be found in the appendix. } the proof to \Cref{sec:proof-tree-cert}.
+First, we need some machinery.

-Given a circuit $\C$ with single output $r$ such that $P_\C(X,A)$ contains a multilinear monomial, we define a \emph{certificate} $\ccert$ as a minimal sub-circuit of $\C$ with the same output node such that $P_{\ccert}(X,A)$ contains a multilinear monomial, and every multiplication gate in $\ccert$ takes the same inputs in~$\C$.
+Given a circuit $\C$ with single output $r$ such that $P_\C(X,A)$ contains a multilinear monomial, we define a \emph{certificate} $\ccert$ to be a minimal sub-circuit of $\C$ with the same output node such that $P_{\ccert}(X,A)$ contains a multilinear monomial, and every multiplication gate in~$\ccert$ takes the same inputs in~$\C$.
 In other words, we require $N_{\ccert}^-(v)=N_{\C}^-(v)$ for every multiplication gate~$v \in V(\ccert)$.
-We say a certificate $\ccert$ is a \emph{tree certificate} if the underlying graph of $\ccert$ is a tree.
+We say a certificate $\ccert$ is a \emph{tree certificate} if the underlying graph of $\ccert$ is a tree. \Cref{fig:example-certificates} illustrates two certificates for the same circuit, where the red one is a tree certificate.
+In several lemmas, for simplicity, we assume that $\ccert$ does not contain scalar inputs\footnote{ In linear time, one can identify the output nodes whose polynomial contains a constant term and transform $\C$ into an equivalent scalar-free sub-circuit of $\C$ (\Cref{lem:preprocess-scalar}).}, and call it \emph{scalar-free}.
+We now state our characterization.\looseness-1

+\begin{restatable}[$\bigstar$]{lemma}{treecertlemma} Let $\C$ be a scalar-free circuit.
+For a node $v \in V(\C)$, $P_{\C[v]}(X,A)$ contains a multilinear monomial of coefficient $1$ if and only if there exists a tree certificate for $\C$ with output node $v$. \end{restatable}

+It is simple to verify that the circuit in \Cref{fig:example-circuit} does \emph{not} contain a tree certificate since any certificate must include the cycle.
+The following lemma helps to show the existence of tree certificates by construction.

+\begin{restatable}[$\bigstar$]{lemma}{lemsimplecircuit} If every multiplication gate in a scalar-free circuit $\C$ has at most one non-variable in-neighbor, then every certificate in $\C$ is a tree certificate. \end{restatable}